rohithaorokcham/Sum/README.md

 # Sum
-It is a python program for sum of two numbers
+It is a java program for sum of two numbers